Skip to content

 Frequently asked.

 No. AEO is an additional layer on top of SEO.
-Traditional search results still drive the majority of organic traffic.
-AEO addresses the growing percentage of queries where the user receives a generated answer instead of, or before, the standard results page.
+Traditional results still drive most organic traffic, while AEO addresses the growing share of queries where the user receives a generated answer instead of, or before, the standard results page.
 You need both.

 Chapter 07 / The closing word